 - Student Health Insurance Program 2019/2020 (PDF/127KB)

 - Non-resident Medical Facilities Fee (PDF/211KB)

 - Medical Equipment Request: Policy/Procedure and Form (PDF/265KB)

 Important Note: The health form packet, received by students at the time of admission, must be completed and on file with the college before you register for classes so proper medical treatment may be given should the need arise during the academic year.

 Ill students are required to carry health insurance.
-Student health insurance, available to all full-time, matriculated students, is available at minimal cost through the College Business Office.
+Student health insurance, available to all full-time, matriculated students, is available at minimal cost through the College Finance Office.
 Saint Anselm College is not responsible for the cost of illness or injury incurred while an individual is enrolled here as a student.
-For more information about health insurance, please contact the Business Office.
+For more information about health insurance, please contact the Finance Office.
 Student Health Insurance is offered through Arthur J. Gallagher & Company.
 Claim Form For your convenience, we have provided helpful links, including a copy of our student insurance claim form.
 Please contact our office if you have any questions filling out the claim form.

 Managed Care Insurance Information (HMO, PPO, etc.)

 All Saint Anselm students are REQUIRED to carry health insurance.